 Espana '82 holds a special place in the hearts of C.F.
 Classics.
-Whilst we can remember a lot of Argentina'78, Espana '82 is the first World Cup that we can vividly remember everything about.
-The first World Cup Panini album that everyone at school had really been into, with schooldays a frenzy of swapping and using your tuck-shop money to get more stickers.
+Whilst we can remember a lot of Argentina '78, Espana '82 is the first World Cup that we can vividly remember everything about.
+For starters, it was the first of the Panini World Cup albums that everyone at school had really been into, with schooldays turning into a frenzy of swapping and using your tuck-shop money to get more stickers.
 Rushing home from primary school to catch the afternoon kick off, then waiting for the evening match, all watched in a blaze of sunshine, both at home and in Spain.

 Italian striker Paolo Rossi claimed the Golden Boot award, scoring six goals in the tournament.
 It was a remarkable feat for a player who'd only just returned to football having been banned for two years in Italy for the Totonero betting scandal.